‘How long will it take to build my website?’

 In my experience the x-factor is the actual client.

 While I have expertise in creating websites, I lack the particular industry knowledge of my clients.
-My portfolio includes diverse areas including: fashion, hospitality, interior styling and dental care.
+My portfolio includes diverse areas including: fashion, community sporting clubs, educational institutions and dental care.

 To achieve this I need my clients to provide me with their content – their logo, text regarding their business and images they would like to use.
 If my clients don’t have these elements ready then the website will take longer.
 I can only do so much without content.
 My clients need to invest their time working out what they want before I can start creating their website vision.